 It helps kids have confidence to start the school year and have what they need so they don’t have to worry about having a notebook, backpack or pencils.
 They can fit in with their classmates and focus on their school work.

 What are some of the biggest challenges with getting school supplies to kids?

 We get requests for school supplies from people not involved in YWCA programs and it’s hard to not help them.
 We work to create a network of resources to refer people who need help.

 If someone walked into ERC today and wanted to help, what could they do?

 Someone could help with Working Wardrobe.
-Clothes and donations need to be sorted for clients coming into the Wardrobe.
+Clothes and donations need to be sorted for program participants coming into the Wardrobe.
 We also collect work-related clothing and accessories donations year-round, so there is always sorting to do.